Vital Author Resources

 How Graphics Work In Print: This article explains how graphics in a printed book differ vastly from what you see on the monitor.

-Decorative Additions: Samples of our free font packages, flourishes, page borders and decorative additions that can truly make your book special and fancy.
+Decorative Additions: Samples of our font packages, and free flourishes, page borders and decorative additions that can truly make your book special and fancy.

 Funding Your Project: Ideas to raise funds.